Chocolate Banana Bundles

 - Vanilla ice cream, optional

 - Preheat oven to 400°.
 In a large cast-iron or other heavy skillet, melt butter over medium heat.
 Stir in brown sugar until blended.
 Add bananas; stir to coat.
 Remove from heat; set aside.

-- Unfold puff pastry.
-Cut into four rectangles.
+- Unfold puff pastry; cut into 4 rectangles.
 Place a halved banana in center of each square.
-Overlap two opposite corners of pastry over banana; pinch tightly to seal.
-Place on parchment paper-lined baking sheets.
+Overlap 2 opposite corners of pastry over banana; pinch tightly to seal.
+Place on parchment-lined baking sheets.